Your Guide To Rhodes Island, Greece

 Considered the most beautiful and secluded beaches on Rhode Island, a curious peninsula divides the beach in two whenever the tides are high, creating a small island.

-These are some of the best hotels on the island, divided into different budget categories, and all of them are in convenient and safe locations.
+These are some of the top boutique hotels on this beautiful island, divided into different budget categories, and all of them are in convenient and safe locations.

 Budget Places To Stay In Rhodes